Intern in Congress

 Applicants must be U.S. citizens, 20 years of age on or before the first day of the internship, and meet the following criteria:

 - This scholarship is reserved for upperclassmen (Juniors and Seniors).
-You must have completed your sophomore year in college and be enrolled in an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution).
+You must have completed your sophomore year of college by May 2018 and be enrolled in an undergraduate degree program at a college, community college, or university (two-to-four year institution).

 - You must be available to live in Washington, D.C.
 June 2-August 4, 2018.
 Final dates to be determined by January 2018.

 Do I have all my application materials?

 A completed application includes:

 - Current Resume (should not exceed one page)